Your Guide to Pensions

 • An additional rate taxpayer can claim 45% pension tax relief.

-The first 20% of tax relief is usually delivered automatically as your pension provider will claim it as tax relief and add it to your pension pot.
+The first 20% of tax relief is usually delivered automatically, as your pension provider will claim it as tax relief and add it to your pension pot.
 This is known as ‘relief at source’.
-If you are a higher rate or additional rate taxpayer, you can then claim back any further reliefs on your Self-Assessment tax return.
-For example, every £1 invested by a higher rate taxpayer in pension contributions is effectively worth about £1.66 and every £1 invested by an additional rate taxpayer is worth around £1.80.
+If you are a higher rate or additional rate taxpayer, you can claim any further reliefs on your Self-Assessment tax return.
+For example, every £1 invested by a higher rate taxpayer in pension contributions is effectively worth about £1.66, and every £1 invested by an additional rate taxpayer is worth around £1.80.

-The Income Tax rates are different in Scotland, and this means that the tax relief on pension contributions is calculated slightly differently.
+The Income Tax rates are different in Scotland, meaning the tax relief on pension contributions is calculated slightly differently.

 • A starter rate taxpayer (in Scotland) pays 19% Income Tax but receives 20% pension tax relief.